FraunhoferISST/DataspaceConnector/docs/pages/deployment/build.md

 2. For starting the application, run `docker-compose up`.
 Have a look at the `docker-compose.yaml` and make your own configurations if necessary.

+---

+**Note**: Environment variables will overwrite the Spring Boot settings.

+---

 ## Kubernetes